pantheon-systems/documentation/source/docs/articles/organizations/running-a-custom-upstream.md

 Pantheon provides support for running three types of custom distribution on the platform:

-1. **Public Distributions** - These are high quality distributions like [Commerce Kickstart](http://drupal.org/project/commerce_kickstart) or [Open Atrium](http://drupal.org/project/openatrium) which are released on [drupal.org](https://drupal.org/) and are supported by their distribution authors for everyone to use.
-Public distributions are options available to all users of Pantheon as part of their site creation page.
-WordPress does not have any known publicly maintained upstream packages.
+1. **Public Distributions** - High quality distributions like [Commerce Kickstart](http://drupal.org/project/commerce_kickstart) or [Open Atrium](http://drupal.org/project/openatrium) which are released on [drupal.org](https://drupal.org/) and are supported by their distribution authors for everyone to use.

-2. **Organizational Upstreams** - These are organizational specific distributions like [OpenBerkeley](http://vcaf.berkeley.edu/initiatives/vcio-projects/open-berkeley) developed and supported for our Pantheon One customers.
-Organizational distributions are private to the members of each organizations.
+2. **Organizational Upstreams** - Organization-pecific distributions that are private to the members of each organization, such as [OpenBerkeley](http://vcaf.berkeley.edu/initiatives/vcio-projects/open-berkeley).

-3. **Partner Upstreams** - These are company specific Upstreams built and supported by our [Pantheon Partners](https://www.pantheon.io/partners/program) for their internal development.
-Partner upstreams are private to the members of each partner organization.
+3. **Partner Upstreams** - Private company specific upstreams built and supported by our [Pantheon Partners](https://www.pantheon.io/partners/program) for their internal development.
 For more information, check out [our blog post about how this can work](https://www.pantheon.io/blog/building-sites-common-codebases-pantheon-one-agencies).

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>